lagoshny/ngx-validation-messages/projects/ngx-validation-messages/README.md

 ## Advanced configuration
 ### Override configured validation messages

-If you want to specify a different message for some validator in the concrete HTML template you can use one of the following ways to override configured validation messages passed to `NgxValidationMessagesModule`.
+If you want to specify a different message for some validator in the concrete HTML template you can use one of the following ways to override configured validation messages passed to `provideNgxValidationMessages`.

 #### 1. Use `NgxCustomMessageComponent` to override validation message with custom HTML-tag component

 To override validation message for some validator, you can use `<ngx-custom-message></ngx-custom-message>` component as child for
 `<ngx-validation-messages></ngx-validation-messages>`:

 ```html
   ...
   <input type="text"